 During the Yom Kippur service there were 2 goats.
 One would become the sin sacrifice and one would be led into the wilderness, carrying the burden of Israel’s sin.

 Scripture tells us to remember Yom Kippur as a statue forever on the 10th day of the 7th month (Lev 23:28-32).
 This comes just 9 days after Yom Teruah (The Day of Trumpets).
-At my house, we will be keeping Yom Kippur from sundown on October 4th until sundown on October 5th (this is 2022 at time of writing).

 So what does one do on Yom Kippur?
 Well, it is the most solemn of any of the Appointed Times.
 It is a day that scripture tells Israel to “afflict” her soul.
 Most people fast on Yom Kippur for this reason.
 And, no matter which day of the week Yom Kippur falls upon, it is to be kept as a sabbath, or a day of resting.
 Most Jews, and now a growing number of believers in Messiah Yeshua will take the day off from work for this reason.